enmielado/super-dropdown/docs/docs/README.md

 ### Creating a Dropdown Field
 1. After installing the plugin, create a new field in the Craft Control Panel Settings area and select `Super Dropdown` as the `Field Type`.
 2. Select a `Source`: Element, Template, or JSON.
-The Source selection will change the field available options.
+The `Source` selection will change the field's available options.
 3. If you selected `Element` or `JSON’` then simply make selections from the options.
 4. If you selected `Template` as the Source, then you need to add a template file to your site’s Template folder that outputs JSON data.
 It is recommenced to store your Super Dropdown field templates in their own folder.
 If you create a folder in your `Templates` folder named `_fieldData` and create a file within that folder named `myDropdown.twig` then the value of the `Template` field would be `_fieldData/myDropdown`.
 See the information below for providing properly formatted data from a Twig template.